salilpalkar/Bin_Packing/README.md

 The program also shows the time analysis of performing Next Fit and First Fit Bounded.
 It also shows time required to search the instances of the objects.

-There number of Bins is 50 and the number of objects is 100.
+The number of bins, number of objects and size of bin are taken from the user.
+The objects are generated randomly.
 The program also calculates the memory wasted in each oof the method.